pejmanmorovat/unit_converter/README.md

 pkg install git
 pkg install bc
 ```
+In this script, the bc (Basic Calculator) package is necessary because it performs the floating-point arithmetic for the unit conversions.
+By default, Bash does not support floating-point operations directly (it only handles integer math).

 ### Linux
 On most Linux distributions, `bc` is pre-installed.
 If not, you can install it using: